Abbas Jafri

 Syed Muhammad Abbas Jafri (عباس جعفری) is a Pakistani politician and model.
 Jafri is two times Best Male Model Lux Style Awards winner and one time Hum Awards winner.

-Jafri contested 2018 elections for Sindh Assembly's Constituency PS-125 (Karachi) as a candidate of Pakistan Tehreek-e-Insaf.
-He won the election bagging 30,687 votes.
+Jafri contested the 2018 Sindh provincial election for the Sindh Assembly's PS-125 Karachi Central-IV as a candidate of Pakistan Tehreek-e-Insaf (PTI).
+He won, securing 30,687 votes.
+In 2020, he was suspended from PTI and was restricted from “speaking or commenting on media (Electronic, Print and Social) against party members and policy decision of the party.”
+In 2023, Abbas Jafri resigned from his party membership.

 Career

 Abbas Jafri started his career in cricket and had played in Pakistan Under-19 cricket team for some years.
 He also played in domestic cricket tournaments.
 Later in 2001 he got offers for fashion industry so he joined modeling industry and has been seen in different fashion events and shows.